Wilenty/Notepad3/Readme.md

 RizoneSoft, this is shameful.

-### So, because of your behaviour, I do not agree to use any part of my code (work) in any of your product.
+### Please also remove my contribution to NP3 (also in other works) if you have removed the mention of my contribution already.
+I do not agree to use any part of my code (work) in any of your products.

+---

 # Notepad3